drewsilcock/drewsilcock.github.io/_posts/2014-07-29-gh-jekyll-custom-plugins.md

 <!--more-->

-Some people, like [Charlie Park](http://charliepark.org/jekyll-with-plugins/), recommend two repos, one with the source code (e.g. `github.com/username/username.github.io.raw` for the compiled HTML and `github.com/username/username.github.io` for the compiled HTML).
-I don't particularly like this.
-It's one project, it should be one repo.
+Some people, like [Charlie Park](http://charliepark.org/jekyll-with-plugins/), recommend two repos, one with the source code (e.g. `github.com/username/username.github.io.raw` for the website source code and `github.com/username/username.github.io` for the compiled HTML).
+I don't particularly like this; it's one project, it should be one repo.

 Others, like [Alexandre Rademaker](http://arademaker.github.io/blog/2011/12/01/github-pages-jekyll-plugins.html), have two separate branches (a `master` for compiled HTML and a `source` for the Jekyll source), and change branches then copy the contents of `_site` into the master branch every time you want to push to your website.